SchulzLab/JAMI/docs/UsageInstall.rst

   FILE            : gene expression data
   FILE            : miRNA expression data
   FILE            : file defining possible interactions between genes and miRNAs
-                   (set format use -set) or triplets of gene-gene-miRNA -genes STRING[] : filter for miRNA triplets with this gene as regulator -h              : show this usage information (default: false) -noheader       : set this option if the input expression files have no headers (default: false)
+                    (set format use -set) or triplets of gene-gene-miRNA -batch N        : number of triplets in each batch. affects overhead of multi-threaded computation (default: 100) -genes STRING[] : filter for miRNA triplets with this gene or these genes as regulator
-  -output FILE    : output file (default: JAMI_CMI_results.txt) -pcut N         : optional Benjamini Hochberg adjusted p-value cutoff
+  -h              : show this usage information -noheader       : set this option if the input expression files have no headers -output FILE    : output file (default: JAMI_CMI_results.txt) -pcut N         : optional Benjamini Hochberg adjusted p-value cutoff
                     (default: 1.0)
   -perm N         : number of permutations for inferring empirical p-values.
-                   defaults to 1000. (default: 1000)
+                    (default: 1000)
   -restricted     : set this option to restrict analysis to interactions between
+                    the selected genes
-                   the selected gene (default: false) -set            : set if set notation should be used as opposed to defining individual triplets to be tested (default: false) -threads N      : number of threads to use. -1 to use one less than the number of  available CPU cores (default: -1) -v              : show JAMI version (default: false) -verbose        : show verbose error messages (default: false)
+  -set            : set if set notation should be used as opposed to defining
+                    individual triplets to be tested -threads N      : number of threads to use. -1 to use one less than the number of available CPU cores (default: -1) -v              : show JAMI version
+  -verbose        : show verbose error messages

-JAMI expect three different arguments for which the order matters.
+JAMI expect three arguments for which the order matters.

 1. The path to a gene expression matrix
 2. The path to a miRNA expression matrix
 3. The path to a miRNA interaction file in either set or triplet format

-We will explain what these files look like in section <Input>.
+We will explain what these files look like in section `Input`_.

 In addition to the arguments, JAMI also accepts options which are used with a '-', the simplest ones being -v and -h which will show the version of JAMI and the usage options, respectively.
-Other options will be introduced in the <Examples> section.
+Other options will be introduced in the `Usage Examples`_ section.

 =====
 Input